 Oreck Magnesium Upright Vacuum Cleaner

-: I bought this vacuum last summer, and I LOVE it!
+I initially bought this vacuum summer of 2012, and loved it enough that I recently replaced it with the exact same thing! (and before you think that it should have lasted longer than 5 years, remember that there are 10+ of us, we vacuum at least daily, and things really get beat up in the rv. lol.
+We could have replaced the part(s) that needed replacing for $100, but Vaughn just wanted to buy me a new one. <3 ).
 We have a built-in vacuum, but it just doesn’t clean as well as an upright, and we really needed a powerful vacuum to keep up with our tribe!
 I love that it lays down flat, so I can get under the couch with it, and it is super thin for storage.
 It also has a 30 foot cord so I can plug it in in the kitchen or living room and do the whole coach without having to replug.
-Most importantly, the Magnesium weighs just 8 pounds, which is great for our GVW!
+Most importantly, the Magnesium weighs just 8 pounds, which is great for our GVW! 🙂

 Better Houseware 2404/12 Bamboo Magnetic Bar